SgtCoDFish/bedrock-bootstrap/07-uart-functions/README.md

 ## Constraints

-Given our desire to target the HiFive1 and given that we're currently stuck to using RAM[1], we have a hard limit of 0x1000 (4096) bytes of instructions which in RV32I translates to 1024 instructions.
+Given our desire to target the HiFive1 and given that we're currently stuck to using RAM[1], we have a hard limit of 0x4000 (~16k) bytes of instructions which in RV32I translates to ~4k instructions in total.

 [1] We could write a driver of some kind to use other kinds of memory, but that would be difficult even if we had full access to assembly.
 Better to stick to RAM for now.